Denton, North Carolina: Education

 Denton has two area elementary schools; Denton Elementary and Silver Valley Elementary.
 Silver Valley is the smallest elementary school in the Davidson County Schools system, having just under 275 students.
 Denton Elementary is almost twice the size of Silver Valley, with about 460 children.
-Both schools feed into South Davidson Middle School, which lies just a mile north of the Denton town limits.
+Both schools feed into South Davidson Middle and High School, which lies just a mile north of the Denton town limits.
 South Davidson Middle has just under 395 students.
 The middle school feeds into the adjoined high school, South Davidson High School.
 South Davidson is the smallest high school in Davidson County with 413 students at the 2011-2012 school year.
 The closest college to Denton is Davidson County Community College, a two-year college in northern Davidson County.
 The closest four-year college is Pfeiffer University, located 19 miles south, near Richfield.